Jatsekku/EclipseCommentator/README.md

 # EclipseCommentator
-It's very simple program, which allow to format comment.
-It's add choosen char on both side of certain comment.
-That's all :)
+Simple program to format comment.
+It adds choosen chars on both sides of certain comment.